-I am writing in regard to the Care Coordinator position at Southern Mental Health Center, which I learned about on Indiana University's myJobs website.
-The mission of Southern Mental Health, to "empower our clients while contributing to the field," aligns perfectly with my own philosophies on supporting clients in making their own life improvements.
-I believe that my experience working as a mentor and a tutor, along with my degree in Psychology from Indiana University Bloomington, makes me an excellent candidate for this position.
+I am writing to apply for the Care Coordinator position at Southern Mental Health Center, which I learned about on LinkedIn.
+The mission of Southern Mental Health, to "empower our clients while contributing to the field," aligns perfectly with my own philosophy of supporting clients in making their own life improvements.
+I believe that my experience as a mentor and a tutor, along with my degree in Psychology from Indiana University in Bloomington makes me an excellent candidate for this position.

-The position of Care Coordinator at Southern Mental Health Center requires someone who excels in working as a team member, understands how to prioritize tasks and patient needs, and can complete tasks efficiently.
-As a student researcher for the Cognition and Action Neuroimaging (CAN) Laboratory, I acted as a member of a seven-person team to analyze findings from observations of 18 toddlers' cognitive interactions, which taught me to gather and assess findings accurately.
-In working with toddlers, I learned to actively listen and observe in order to understand and prioritize their unique needs and complete my responsibilities efficiently.
+A strong example of my experience that directly relates to the Care Coordinator position occurred when I was a student researcher for the Cognition and Action Neuroimaging (CAN) Laboratory in the Psychology Department.
+I worked as a member of a seven-person team to analyze findings from observations of 18 toddlers' cognitive interactions.
+This project taught me to gather and assess findings accurately.
+In working with toddlers, I also learned to actively listen and observe to understand and prioritize their unique needs and complete my duties efficiently.

-In addition, I am confident that my education and professional experience make me a strong candidate for the Care Coordinator position.
-Enclosed is my resume. which further details these experiences.
+In closing, I am excited about this opportunity and eager to discuss how my education and professional experience make me a strong candidate for the Care Coordinator position.
 I look forward to learning more about the position and Southern Mental Health Center.
-Should you have any questions, please contact me at 812-855-0000, or email me at kattay@indiana.edu.
+My resume is enclosed for your review.
+Please contact me at 812-855-0000 or email me at kattay@iu.edu.
 Thank you for your time and consideration.

-Sincerely.
+Sincerely,